HeyheyEason/PyREPL/README.md

 ### 1. Core REPL Mechanism (Pure Logic Implementation)

-* **Zero External Dependencies:** It does not rely on the ‵code` or `readline` modules from the Python standard library; all core REPL behaviors are implemented using custom logic.
+* **Zero External Dependencies:** It does not rely on the `code` or `readline` modules from the Python standard library; all core REPL behaviors are implemented using custom logic.

 * **Multi-line Code Block Handling:** Ingeniously utilizes the `try...except IndentationError` capture mechanism to accurately determine if multi-line input (such as `if` or `def` statements) has concluded, perfectly simulating the behavior of the native Python REPL.